 Want to go hiking?
 There's nowhere better to go than the Kungsleden hiking trail.
 This 270-mile hiking trail stretches from Hemavan to Abisko, passing through one of Europe's largest wilderness areas.
 Hikers stay overnight in huts that dot the wilderness before spending another day hiking.

 If you want to head north, consider spending time in Kiruna, Sweden's northernmost city at about 90 miles north of the arctic circle.
 If you're lucky, you'll even be able to catch a glimpse of the northern lights!

 Kullaberg is another quiet, Swedish coastal spot.
 This nature reserve is located on a peninsula that juts out in the Kattegat.
-Home to a number of rare species (including sea birds), Kullaberg has been named a Special Protection Area.
-Steep cliffs and rocky coastline dominate the area and draw in tourists wishing to take in the scenery and catch a glimpse of the area's rare wildlife.
+Home to a number of rare species (including seabirds), Kullaberg has been named a Special Protection Area.
+Cliffs and rocky coastline dominate the area and draw in tourists wishing to take in the scenery and catch a glimpse of the area's rare wildlife.
 This alone puts Kullaberg near the top spot of the best places to visit in Sweden.